Dune & Estuary Plant Production

 - Field fertilization plots were evaluated on the dunes at Oak Island.

-- roduction techniques for sea oats, bitter panicum, seashore elder, and seabeach amaranth were improved through research at the Oak Island greenhouse.
+- reduction techniques for sea oats, bitter panicum, seashore elder, and seabeach amaranth were improved through research at the Oak Island greenhouse.

 - Research plots at Wrightsville Beach were evaluated and maintained.

 - The Town of Carolina Beach received assistance to produce sea oats and other dune vegetation.